 She’s Spanish, I’m American was released while my wife and were dating, and I always thought that if we’d released an EP together, we could have called it She’s Baptist, I’m Presbyterian.
 A 5 song EP in collaboration with girlfriend Paz Suay, it’s an interesting release in Rouse’s discography, as it goes further towards pure pop than anything else that Rouse has released; there’s more aural candy and less acoustic guitar than any other Rouse release.
 An artist by vocation, Suay provides vocals on most of the tracks, and her voice is probably too thin to carry an album by herself, it works nicely in conjunction with Rouse.

 There are lots of pretty pop hooks like the opening ‘Car Crash’ and ‘Jon Jon’.
-‘These Long Summer Days’ has beautifully harmonised choruses and a pretty clipped melody, and it’s the highlight of the disc.
-Don’t expect anything profound, but She’s Spanish, I’m American has plenty of enjoyable ear candy; in hindsight it’s a shame that some of these songs weren’t held over to boost 2007’s disappointing Country Mouse, City House album.
+‘These Long Summer Days’ has beautifully harmonised choruses and a pretty clipped melody, and it’s the disc’s highlight.
+Don’t expect anything profound, but She’s Spanish, I’m American has plenty of enjoyable ear candy; in hindsight, it’s a shame that some of these songs weren’t held over to boost 2007’s disappointing Country Mouse, City House album.

 Country Mouse, City House